TheGamerCant/Mountain-Generals-Wild-Ride/documentation.md

 SLO.seats_needed_for_majority			-> Variable, how many seats are needed for a majority?
 SLO.parties_in_government			-> Array, which parties are in government?
 SLO.parties_in_opposition			-> Array, which parties are in opposition?
-SLO.government_seat_count			-> Variable, total government seat count SLO.opposition_seat_count			-> Variable, total opposition seat count
+SLO.parties_in_government_ordered		-> Array, which parties are in government ranked by vote count SLO.parties_in_opposition_ordered		-> Array, which parties are in opposition ranked by vote count SLO.government_seat_count			-> Variable, total government seat count SLO.opposition_seat_count			-> Variable, total opposition seat count